RajendraMPanda/Interactive-Soil-Temperature-Mapping/README.md

 Created by Rajendra Panda; Supported by Matt Levi;
-In nutcell, App creates an interactive platform using R-Shiny;
+In nutshell, the app is an interactive platform for soil mosture mapping;
-Helps in importing raster layers from a brwoser; Provides options to switch on raster inputs of one's choice;
+Imports rasterLayers from a brwoser;
+Provides options to switch on raster inputs at user's choice;
-Displays raster images on the global map;
+Displays image outputs on its global extent;